 Does Blazing Star need to be fertilized?

-Nope.
+Blazing Star generally does not need fertilizer.
 I’ve never fertilized Blazing Star after establishment.
 As you can see with the pictures throughout this page, it seems to be healthy and happy.
 Also, I don’t have beautiful, loamy, crumbly black soil.
 These are all planted in clay with plenty of rock.
 Since the roots go so deep into the soil, this plant can tap into nutrients and minerals that most plants can never reach.

 Does Blazing Star need to be divided?
 And when?